samjones00/docs/docs/_documentation/Add-ServiceStack-Reference.md

 ## Limitations

-In order for Add ServiceStack Reference to work consistently across all supported languages without .NET semantic namespaces, DTOs includes an additional restriction where each Type must be uniquely named.
-You can get around this restriction by sharing the ServiceModel.dll where your DTOs are defined instead.
+In order for Add ServiceStack Reference to work consistently across all supported languages without .NET semantic namespaces, DTOs includes an additional restriction due to the semantic differences and limitations in different languages there are some limitations of [highly-discouraged bad practices](http://stackoverflow.com/a/10759250/85785) that's not supported across all languages including:

+#### All DTO Type Names must be unique
+ServiceStack only requires Request DTO's to be unique, but some languages require all DTO names to be unique.

+#### No `object` or `Interface` properties
+It's not possible to generate typed metadata and type information for deserializing unknown types.

+#### Base types must be marked abstract
+When using inheritance in DTO's any Base types must be marked abstract.

+For C#, VB.NET and F# languages you can get around these limitations by sharing the **ServiceModel.dll** where your DTOs are defined instead.

 ## Using with IIS Windows Authentication